HeroQuest

-HeroQuest, sometimes written as Hero Quest, is an adventure board game created by Milton Bradley in conjunction with the British company Games Workshop.
-The game was loosely based around archetypes of fantasy role-playing games: the game itself was actually a game system, allowing the gamemaster (called "Morcar" and "Zargon" in the United Kingdom and North America respectively) to create dungeons of their own design using the provided game board, tiles, furnishings and figures.
+HeroQuest, is an adventure board game created by the American board game manufacturer Milton Bradley in conjunction with the British company Games Workshop in 1989, and re-released in 2021.
+The game is loosely based around archetypes of fantasy role-playing games: the game itself was actually a game system, allowing the gamemaster (called "Morcar" and "Zargon" in the United Kingdom and North America respectively) to create dungeons of their own design through using the provided game board, tiles, furnishings and figures.
 The game manual describes Morcar/Zargon as a former apprentice of Mentor, and the parchment text is read aloud from Mentor's perspective.
-Several expansions were released, each adding new tiles, traps, artifacts, and monsters to the core system.
+Several expansions have been released, each adding new tiles, traps, and monsters to the core system; the American localization also added new artifacts.

-A crowdfunded remake of the board game was released in 2021.